motiz88/node-unix-access/README.md

 ### async(path, permissions, callback)

 Works the same way as `sync` version but asychronously.
+Callback argument must be of `Function` type.

 Two arguments will be passed over the `callback(err, result)` function.
 Err is of `String` type, result of `Boolean` type.